THE FOUNDATION FOR RESEARCH ON CENTRAL AND EASTERN EUROPEAN HISTORY AND SOCIETY

-1.2./ The Public Foundation processes all data according to the provisions of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, henceforward: the Regulation) and the Act CXII of 2011 on the Right of Informational Self-Determination and on Freedom of Information (henceforward: the Information Act).
+1.2./ The data processing of the Foundation is based on the rules set out in Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Regulation (EC) No 95/46/EC (General Data Protection Regulation, hereinafter referred to as the "Regulation") and Act CXII of 2011 on the Right to Information Self-Determination and Freedom of Information (hereinafter referred to as the "Information Act").

-2./ AIM AND SCOPE OF THE POLICY
+2./ PURPOSE AND SCOPE OF THE PROSPECTUS

-Name: Public Foundation for the Research of Central and East European History and Society
+Name: Foundation for Research on Central and Eastern European History and Society

-Seat: 1122 Budapest, Határőr út 35.
+Head office: 1122 Budapest, Határőr út 35.

-Registration number: 01-01-0007526 (Fővárosi Törvényszék (Court of Budapest))
+Registration number: 01-01-0007526 (Fővárosi Törvényszék (Court of Budapest)

-Tax ID: 18237010-2-43
+Tax number: 18237010-2-43

 Phone number: +361/374-2600